HeyItsToraBora/Tadabbr-Website/README.md

 **Tadabbr** is built for exploration, reflection, and deepening appreciation of the literary and interpretive traditions that surround the Quran.

 ## TODOs
-- Caching for /sugg & /search endpoint [x]
-- Database for users & user reports []

 - A way to authenticate admins []
-- an endpoint for submitting reports []
 - an endpoint for approving reports (edits the poetry db) []
 ## Documentation